azzaea/azzaea/_posts/2019-01-19-blog-story.markdown

 > Also remember the EEESE blog, the taeaa blog, the cv-reading site, .. etc!

 - _Use `Tags` and wordclouds_ <br>
    I find a blog meaningless if not sortable easily.
-Would like to be able to use tags in my blog posts or long announcements
+Would like to be able to use tags in my blog posts or long announcements.
+I'm likely to need to play around with this file `blog/index.html`

 - _Social integration_: <br>
   Of course, would be nice to push to [Twitter](https://twitter.com/) rather automatically!